 Though it may be pricey, I think you can make the argument that this diamond of the sea is not an indulgence but a necessity.
 Regarded from a nutritional standpoint, fish eggs, like poultry eggs, offers an easily digested source of lean protein.
 And protein provides the aphrodisiac of sustained energy.
 But fish roe is superior to poultry eggs because of another benefit.
-It contains the amino acid l-arginine, a vascular dilator which helps increase blood flow.
+It contains the amino acid l-arginine, a vascular dilator that helps increase blood flow.

 Furthermore, thanks to a study completed in 1999 by Dr. Andrew Stoll of MacLean Hospital in Massachusetts, we now know that caviar, a source of Omega 3 fatty acids, may be beneficial in treating depression and bipolar disorder.
 Omega nutrients can be administered effectively in capsule form, but that wouldn’t be nearly as much fun as diving into a tin of caviar for your daily dose.
 Neither would popping zinc supplements when you can get this nutrient, essential for maintaining good blood flow, from spooning sturgeon.
 Is there any wonder why it’s one of the world’s most popular aphrodisiacs?

 The proper way to serve caviar